arcus/education_modules/.github/ISSUE_TEMPLATE/docs_update_checklist_v1.md

 * [ ] Avoid linking to our own modules in the Additional Resources section at the end of each module
 * [ ] Check that highlight boxes use the updated style

+## Final check

+These updates should not change the rendered module much, for the most part.
+To check, pull up the rendered version from before the update and your updated version and look for missing/changed/added content, or anything that's not rendering properly.
+For conveience, paste the liascript links here:

+- Original: {paste liascript link for original module}
+- Update: {paste liascript link for updated module}

+When you're ready to finalize the updated module, do the following in the module front matter:

+* [ ] Increment `version` for the module.
+If no meaningful changes were made to the content of the module as it renders for learners, this is a revision.
+If there were updates to the module content (e.g. in the Additional Resources section), then it's a minor update.
+* [ ] Update `docs_version`